Expanded Access and Expedited Approval of New Therapies Related to HIV/AIDS

 - use of the traditional approval pathway for initial approval of all antiretrovirals with primary analysis time points dependent on the indication sought instead of an accelerated approval pathway followed by traditional approval.

 Fast Track Drug Development Programs (1997)

-FDA's fast track drug development programs are designed to facilitate the development and expedite the review of drug and biological products that are intended to treat serious or life-threatening conditions and that demonstrate the potential to address unmet medical needs (FDA guidance for industry on Fast Track Drug Development Programs: Designation, Development, and Application Review).
-In the guidance, the Agency defined an unmet medical need as a "medical need that is not addressed adequately by an existing therapy."
+FDA's fast track drug development program is designed to facilitate the development and expedite the review of drug and biological products that are intended to treat serious or life-threatening conditions and that demonstrate the potential to address unmet medical needs (FDA guidance for industry on Expedited Programs for Serious Conditions - Drugs and Biologics).
+In the Expedited Programs guidance, the Agency defined an unmet medical need as a "medical need that is not addressed adequately by an existing therapy."

 As described in the guidance, where there is no available therapy for a condition (or the only available therapy is approved under the accelerated approval regulations), a product in a drug development plan designed to evaluate the drug's potential to address the condition would meet the factors to address an unmet medical need.
-Where there is available therapy for the condition, the drug development program would address unmet medical needs if it evaluated any of the following:
+When available therapy exists for the condition, a new treatment generally would be considered to address an unmet medical need if the treatment:

-- Ability to provide benefits in patients who are unable to tolerate or are unresponsive to alternative agents, or ability to be used effectively in combination with other critical agents that cannot be combined with available therapy
+- Can be used effectively with other critical agents that cannot be combined with available therapy

-- Ability to provide benefits similar to those of alternatives, while avoiding serious toxicity that is present in existing therapies, or avoiding less serious toxicity that is common and causes discontinuation of treatment of a serious condition, or (3) reducing the potential for harmful drug interactions
+- Provides efficacy comparable to those of available therapy, while (1) avoiding serious toxicity that occurs with available therapy, (2) avoiding less serious toxicity that is common and causes discontinuation of treatment of a serious condition, or (3) reducing the potential for harmful drug interactions

 Priority Review Policies (1997)